To become an approved PG&E HVAC Optimization Program Contractor you must satisfy the following requirements:

-In order for technicians to be eligible to participate, they must satisfy the below Optimization Program requirements:
+In order for technicians to be eligible to participate, they must satisfy the following Optimization Program requirements:

-- Completion of a union or certified trade school HVAC Training Program or have a minimum of verifiable HVAC service experience.
+- Completion of a union or certified trade school HVAC Training Program or have a minimum of two years’ verifiable HVAC service experience.

 - Have a minimum of two years’ commercial HVAC service experience.

-- Avoided conviction of a felony or misdemeanor within the past seven years.
+- No conviction of a felony or misdemeanor within the past seven years.

-If you meet these minimum requirements and would like to enroll, click here.
+If you meet these minimum requirements and would like to enroll, Sign Up Today.

-Once approved, all participating contractors receive comprehensive training designed on the ANSI/ASHRAE/ACCA Standard 180-based QM Service program.
+Once approved, all participating contractors receive comprehensive training designed on the ANSI/ASHRAE/ACCA Standard 180 program.